Summer Associate Program

 Lewis Wagner has adopted a business casual policy.
 Many lawyers routinely dress casual and jeans are permitted.
-While summer associates are not required to wear a suit, we strongly recommend having one on hand in the event you are invited to attend a court hearing, deposition, or mediation.
+We strongly recommend having a suit on hand in the event you are invited to attend a court hearing, deposition, or mediation.

 Summer associates who have demonstrated excellent work ethic, professionalism, and integrity and have produced quality work throughout the summer program will be considered for an associate position with Lewis Wagner.
 The firm’s hiring decisions are communicated in late September through early October.

 No. Lewis Wagner's summer associate program is for rising third-year law students only.